-This year we’re hosting a Super Bowl party but and we’re taking an international spin with Yucatan style Mexican pulled pork.
+This year the Super Bowl is February 2nd, 2020.
+Here’s a great Super Bowl party recipe with an international spin with Yucatan style Mexican pulled pork aka cochinita pibil.

 While most Super Bowl food tends to focus on Tex-Mex with an obscene amount of cheese and bacon we wanted to share a Mexican recipe that is big on flavour.

 Pork is a staple in Mexican celebrations and they do it so well.
 Roasting it over an open spit or slow cooking over it is one of the best ways to enjoy it.

 I don’t have an open spit on my apartment deck but this can be braised in the oven or in a slow cooker.